LucasDelfino92/morrowindsharp/mw#.md

 [**Incarnates Overhauled**](https://www.nexusmods.com/morrowind/mods/49232?tab=files)
 Changes the armor and clothes of some of the ghosts, so that now an ashlander wears ashlander clothes, a warrior of the Temple wears Indoril armor, Erur-Dan wears his cuirass, Hort-Ledd wears his robe, and so on.

+> This is an edit of [**Cavern of the Incarnate Overhaul**](https://www.nexusmods.com/morrowind/mods/42860?) that removes all cavern edits while keeping the changes to the False Incarnates.

 [**Silt Strider Animation Restored**](https://www.nexusmods.com/morrowind/mods/44150?tab=files)
 Restores previously unused Silt Strider animation - it was present in the model, but never played in the game itself because of the lack of the necessary script.
 It also comes with a previously unused sound.